 During the summer months, most of you mamas have been killin’ it!
 You’ve had total control of what your kids have been eating, drinking, and doing throughout their sunny summer days.
 Now it’s just about time to send your little (and big) kids back to school, and as a result, the anxiety is starting to creep back in.
-We at Reclaimers of Health know this because, in recent weeks, we have received an influx of emails from nervous mamas who are worried about having to relinquish control again.
+I at Reclaimers of Health know this because, in recent weeks, I have received an influx of emails from nervous mamas who are worried about having to relinquish control again.

-The most frequently asked questions have involved food and drinks, and our “on top of things” mamas have repeatedly mentioned lack of food and snacks at school, as well as kids not being able to properly hydrate during the school day as major concerns.
+The most frequently asked questions have involved food and drinks, and the “on top of things” mamas have repeatedly mentioned lack of food and snacks at school, as well as kids not being able to properly hydrate during the school day as major concerns.
 You’re right; these issues are SO important!
 Unfortunately, many of our schools unknowingly set kids up for failure with their rigid rules and tight schedules.
 We as informed parents know that kids need adequate water for their brains to function properly and that eating every 2 hours is best for energy, digestion, and more.

 So what can we do to make sure our kids thrive at school?